ewerton-cristhian/BrainPepPass/README.md

 ### Overview

-BrainPepPass is a machine learning-based framework that uses a supervised manifold dimensionality reduction and eXtreme Gradient Boosting algorithms to predict if natural and chemically modified can cross or not the blood-brain barrier (BBB).
-This computational tool uses structural and physiochemical properties extracred from peptides to predict the permeability.
+BrainPepPass is a machine learning-based framework that uses a supervised manifold dimensionality reduction and eXtreme Gradient Boosting algorithms to predict if natural and chemically modified monomeric peptides can cross or not the blood-brain barrier (BBB).
+This computational tool uses structural and physiochemical properties extracted from peptides to predict the permeability.

+The online versions of the BrainPepPass available are based on feature composition (FC)-4 described on paper "BrainPepPass: A framework based on supervised dimensionality reduction for predicting blood-brain barrier-penetrating peptides".

 <br>
 <p align="center">